umarhassan-mitodl/16.892j-fall-2004/content/pages/readings.md

 *Required*

-Weigel, Annalisa L., and Daniel E. Hastings. "{{% resource_link "eb494993-a706-4774-84ad-d3e6f9d8048c" "Interaction of Policy Choices and Technical Requirements for a Space Transportation Infrastructure" %}}."
+Weigel, Annalisa L., and Daniel E. Hastings. "[Interaction of Policy Choices and Technical Requirements for a Space Transportation Infrastructure](http://dx.doi.org/10.1016/S0094-5765%2802%2900122-4)."

 ———.
 "Application of Real Options to Strategic Management of Military Satellite Communications."
 AIAA Space 2001 Conference and Exposition.
 Albuquerque, NM, August 28-30, 2001.